elunna/nerfhack-changelog/README.md

 * **Medusa's gaze** has no effect on her if reflected back from more than 3 squares away.
   * If she might be affected by her own gaze, Medusa will protect herself 98% of the time.

+### Magic cancellation (MC) protects items vs cancellation
+* Any level of MC limits the damage if the enchantment on an item is positive.
+* If the enchantment is negative, the item's enchantment is cancelled to +0 as usual.
+* If it's a potion, scroll, or other item that would be blanked, it also gets an additional save roll.
+* With MC0, there is no protection when facing a cancel zap and the standard NetHack 3.7.0 rules apply.

+Each level of MC offers a higher minimum that you should expect to maintain.
+This minimum is not absolute however, there is an additional role (1 in MCx2) to determine if some damage will pass through.
+* MC1: Item enchantments will not usually go below +2
+* MC2: Item enchantments will not usually go below +4
+* MC3: Item enchantments will not usually go below +6

+* MC1: Items have a 1 in 2 chance to avoid blanking
+* MC2: Items have a 2 in 3 chance to avoid blanking
+* MC3: Items have a 5 in 6 chance to avoid blanking

 ### Gaze attack protection
 * Displacement protects from gaze attacks, only letting 1 in 11 gaze attacks find the player
 * Invisibility protects from gaze attacks, only letting 1 in 11 gaze attacks find the player